Chiodo53/astronomers/sparqlbooks/wdt_import_fields.sparqlbook.md

-# Import occupations
+# Import fields of activity of persons

-In this notebook we import occupations of our populations and try to find ways to aggregate them
+In this notebook we import fields of activity of our populations and try to find ways to aggregate them

 ```sparql
 ### Number of persons